 When groups are deliberate about applying multiple perspectives and addressing mutual needs they get better at getting better.

 Competence can be built through education, training, practice and real-life experience.
 Novices can become beginners.
-Beginners can become competent practitioners, who can then become advanced.
+Beginners can become functional.
+Experts and Thought Leaders have mastery.

 Experts are able to teach others.
 Thought leaders are redefining and expanding their respective areas of competence.